Written byConnie Yang

 How to empty Trash on Mac if the files are locked?

 If you want to empty files, like folders, PDFs, and images in Trash, but receive an alert as below, it indicates that some of these files are locked.
+That is why you can't empty Trash on Mac.

 The operation can't be completed because you don't have permission to access some of the items.